 Changes in land use, increases in visitation, and population growth throughout Colorado and the Estes Valley put pressure on natural resources.
-Much of Colorado's growth (100,000 people per year since 2015) has been in the Denver Metro and Northern Colorado area; within a short drive of the Estes Valley.
+Much of Colorado's growth (100,000 people per year since 2015) has been in the Denver Metro and Northern Colorado area, within a short drive of the Estes Valley.
 According to the US Census, Estes Valley's population has grown at a rate of nearly 7.8 percent between 2010 and 2017.
 Development can destroy or fragment the Valley's wildlife habitat and remove opportunities for access to public lands.
-Highlighting ideal areas for conservation can help direct future development to more suitable areas.
+Identifying land conservation priorities can help direct future development away from these environmentally sensitive areas.